-Please note that many campgrounds at popular National Parks operate on a first-come, first-serve basis, especially during peak season.
-It can bite you in the butt unless you arrive at approximately 6 AM or earlier.
-Even this early, you most definitely won’t be the first person in the line…
+Keep in mind that many campgrounds at popular national parks operate on a first-come, first-serve basis, especially during peak season.
+It can bite you in the butt unless you arrive before 6:00 or 7:00 AM.
+Even this early, you most likely won’t be the first person in line…

 ⇝ Kids will be hungry